UCSDTESC/react-native-starterpack/README.md

 # Congratulations! 🎉

-You've finished the react-native hackpack!
+You've finished the react-native-starterpack!
 Now, you can build your own react-native apps!